Sextuple bond

 A sextuple bond is a type of covalent bond involving 12 bonding electrons and in which the bond order is 6.
-The only known molecules with true sextuple bonds are the diatomic dimolybdenum (Mo_{2}) and ditungsten (W_{2}), which exist in the gaseous phase and have boiling points of 4639 °C and 5930 °C respectively.
+The only known molecules with true sextuple bonds are the diatomic dimolybdenum (Mo_{2}) and ditungsten (W_{2}), which exist in the gaseous phase.

 Theoretical analysis

 Roos et al argue that no stable element can form bonds of higher order than a sextuple bond, because the latter corresponds to a hybrid of the s orbital and all five d orbitals, and f orbitals contract too close to the nucleus to bond in the lanthanides.
 Indeed, quantum mechanical calculations have revealed that the dimolybdenum bond is formed by a combination of two σ bonds, two π bonds and two δ bonds.
 (Also, the σ and π bonds contribute much more significantly to the sextuple bond than the δ bonds.)

 Although no φ bonding has been reported for transition metal dimers, it is predicted that if any sextuply-bonded actinides were to exist, at least one of the bonds would likely be a φ bond as in quintuply-bonded diuranium and dineptunium.
 No sextuple bond has been observed in lanthanides or actinides.

 For the majority of elements, even the possibility of a sextuple bond is foreclosed, because the d electrons ferromagnetically couple, instead of bonding.
 The only known exceptions are dimolybdenum and ditungsten.